Code-Institute-Submissions/ShaneMurphyDev-Project-Portfolio-5/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome

--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   The website was viewed on a variety of devices such as

--   A large amount of testing was done to ensure that all pages were linking correctly.

--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-

+-

 - - -

 ## Libraries
-- asgiref - A standard Python library to allow for asynchronous web apps and servers to communicate with each other.
-- cloudinary - A Python package allowing integration between the application and Cloudinary.
 - dj-database-url - A Django utility to utilise the DATABASE_URL environment variable to configure the Django application.
 Used with PostgreSQL.
-- dj3-cloudinary-storage - A Django package that facilitates integration with Cloudinary storage.
 - Django - A python package for the Django framework.
-- django-active-link - A Django package used to highlight an active link in the site navigation bars.
 - django-allauth - An integrated set of Django applications addressing user authentication, registration and account management.
-- django-summernote - is a third-party package that provides a rich text editor widget for Django web applications.
 - django-crispy-forms - A Django package that provides tags and filters to control the rendering behaviour of Django forms.
 - gunicorn - A Python WSGI HTTP Server for UNIX.
 - oauthlib - A generic, spec-compliant, thorough implementation of the OAuth request-signing logic for Python 3.6+.
 - psycopg2 - A PostgreSQL database adapter for Python.
 - PyJWT - A Python library that allows for encoding and decoding of JSON Web Tokens (JWT).
-- python3-openid - A set of Python packages to support use of the OpenID decentralized identity system.
-- requests-oauthlib - A Python package for OAuthlib authentication support for Requests.
 - sqlparse - A non-validating SQL parser for Python.

 ## Deployment